BACK

 Renter’s Insurance

-An increasing number of landlords understand the importance of renter’s insurance for shielding them from potential liability.
+An increasing number of landlords understand the importance of renter’s insurance for shielding themselves from potential liability.

-For example, if your tenants damage your property, it may be covered by their renter’s insurance.
+If your tenants damage any part property, it’ll likely be covered by their renter’s insurance.
 This saves you an insurance deductible and keeps your premiums down.

 Again, make sure it’s easy for your tenants to use.
 Uploading a copy of an existing policy should be straightforward.
 If they don’t have an existing policy, it should be easy for them to purchase one.
 Many platforms offer the ability for tenants to purchase insurance within the application itself.